scriptrdotio/libraries/scripts/myfox/README.md

 - In the "oauth2/config" file, make sure to set the value of the "authorizationUrl" to the correct myfox endpoint (https://api.myfox.me/oauth2/authorize)
 - In the "oauth2/config" file, make sure to set the value of the "accessTokenUrl" to the correct myfox endpoint (https://api.myfox.me/oauth2/token)
 - In the "oauth2/config" file, make sure to set the value of the "app" variable to a name you choose (e.g. "myfox")
+- In the "oauth2/config" file, make sure to set the value of the "apiUrl" variable to "https://api.myfox.me"
 - In the "oauth2/config" file, make sure to set the value of the "apiVer" variable to "v2"
 - In the "oauth2/config" file, make sure to set the value of the "grantType" variable to "authorization_code"
 - In the "oauth2/config" file, replace the generci part at the end of the "redirect_uri" variable with your scriptr.io authentication token